-Setting up a RetroPie gaming system because I couldn't get an NES Classic
+Setting up a RetroPie gaming system because I couldn't get a hold of an NES Classic

 NES Classic Edition Vs. RetroPie

 Like many of my fellow humans, I was excited when I heard Nintendo were putting out a purpose-built NES pre-packed with 30 games.
 The price was right, too.
 However, Nintendo only released a small amount to market, making the chances of getting one slim-to-none.
 Even worse, the scalpers were turning around and selling the things for insane amounts of money.
 I don’t have time or patience for that shit, so I decided to take matters into my own hands.

 I have wanted to mess around with a Raspberry Pi for some time.
 This project seemed like the perfect excuse to get my hands on one.
 With the development of the robust RetroPie platform, it was now extremely easy to set up a retro gaming system.
 The more I thought about it, the better this option looked.
 Here’s what I did.